Click chart to enlarge

 we are told also to be "slow to speak."
 For we have another nature which is self-confident and impulsive; and there do we need to be on our guard, that, knowing ourselves weak, ignorant, and naturally prone to evil, we may look up to God and wait dependently on Him.
 As born of Him, it is ours to be jealous that we may neither misrepresent nor grieve Him.
 And therefore are we warned of another danger, when it is added "slow to wrath."
 How often it is impotent and hasty self-will!
 We are now sanctified to do His will, to obey as Christ obeyed.
 There is of course a right occasion for wrath.
 So the Lord looked round about on those that misused the sabbath to oppose God's grace in an evil world.
 But we are exhorted to be slow to wrath, and to let it soon be over.
 "Be ye angry and sin not: let not the sun go down upon your wrath; neither give place to the devil" (Ep 4: 26, 27).
 (Commentary)

 Spurgeon - Therefore, when we are tempted, let us not be in a hurry to pronounce a verdict on the temptation.
 If we are slandered and evil spoken of, let us not be quick to reply, or to grow angry.
 Let us be slow — very slow — to wrath; it will be our wisdom, for no good comes of human wrath: “The wrath of man worketh not the righteousness of God.”
+(A Warning to Waverers)

 John MacArthur explains slow to speak this way…

 You cannot listen carefully while you are talking, or even while you are thinking about what to say.
 Many discussions are fruitless for the simple reason that all parties are paying more attention to what they want to say than to what others are saying.
 In this context, therefore, it seems that slow to speak includes the idea of being careful not to be thinking about one’s own thoughts and ideas while someone else is trying to express God’s.
 We cannot really hear God’s Word when our minds are on our own thoughts.
 We need to keep silent inside as well as outside.
 The primary idea here, however, is that, when the appropriate time to speak does come, what is said should be carefully thought out.
 When we speak for the Lord, we should have the gravest concern that what we say not only is true but is spoken in a way that both edifies those who hear and honors the Lord in whose behalf we speak.
 We should pursue every opportunity to read the Word ourselves, to hear it preached and taught, and to discuss it with other believers who love, honor, and seek to obey it.
 At the same time, we should be cautious, patient, and careful when we have opportunity to preach, teach, or explain it to others.
 It is doubtless for that reason that James later warns, “Let not many of you become teachers, my brethren, knowing that as such we will incur a stricter judgment” (James 3:1).
-(Macarthur J. James.
-Moody)
+(See James MacArthur New Testament Commentary - Page 70)

 Hiebert - "Slow to speak" does not mean slowness in speaking but is a call for restraint upon hasty and ill-considered reactions to what is heard.
 It would allow time for a fuller apprehension and thoughtful evaluation of what had been heard.
 It offered a valuable safeguard against shallow, immature, and immoderate reactions.
 "A continual talker cannot hear what anyone else says and by the same token will not hear when God speaks to him."
 The need for this exhortation apparently arose out of the free and largely unstructured nature of the early Christian assemblies, permitting personal participation in, and ready interaction with, others sharing in the service (1Co 14:26 33).
 Hasty reaction to what was felt to be objectionable, or individual zeal for what was held to be the truth, might lead to rash assertion and overstatement, which often tended to obscure the truth.
 Let them remember that freedom of expression involves grave responsibility (Ibid)